 Humphrey Automated Perimetry

-Humphrey Automated Perimetry is the gold standard for diagnosing and treating glaucoma.
-Many imitations exist, but the overwhelming majority of experts concur that this test is the standard by which all other visual field analyzers are judged.
+Humphrey Automated Perimetry & Octopus technology is critical for diagnosing and treating glaucoma.
+Many imitations exist, but the overwhelming majority of experts concur that this test is critical by which all other visual field analyzers are judged.
 This test is also helpful in diagnosing damage from strokes, multiple sclerosis, and other neurological conditions.

 Humphrey Welch Allen FDT Visual Field Screener